 The Bank of Greece (hereinafter ‘the Bank’) processes your personal data solely in the context of fulfilling its tasks and does not disclose them for marketing purposes.

 All personal information is processed in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679 (hereinafter the ‘GDPR’), Greek Law 4624/2019 on Personal Data Protection, as currently in force, and the Bank’s IT security and confidentiality rules.

 Who is responsible for your personal data?

-What information does the Bank collect through this website and for what purpose?
+What information does the Bank collect?

 Cookies are small text files that are stored by the browser you use (Chrome, Mozilla, Firefox, etc.) on your computer or device in order to offer you a better browsing experience.

 The Bank’s website uses ‘functionality’ cookies only.
 These cookies do not collect any information about its website visitors that could be used for marketing purposes or to track user browsing history.